TapTrack/NdefLibrary/README.md

 ### Optional Return Values

-Note that some of the record constructing methods will return optional values that must be unwrapped before use.
-See below for examples of unwrapping.
+Note that some of the record constructing functions will return optional values that must be unwrapped before use.
+See above for examples of unwrapping.
 You can also refer to the [official Swift documentation](https://docs.swift.org/swift-book/LanguageGuide/OptionalChaining.html) for a more detailed explanation.

 ## Contributors